 For beginning gardeners or those who have not previously grown sweet peppers, GardenZeus recommends Carmen, An All American Selections winning hybrid, producing long, curved red pepper fruits and strong, sweet flavor.
 It can be roasted or fried, produces heavy yields and provides good sunburn protection.

-The long-time favorite heirloom Sweet Banana is an ideal sweet pepper to grow in your zone: it is a prolific producer of long, slender green to yellow to orange to red long fruits that are tasty raw, fried, grilled, or made into jam or relish.
+The long-time favorite heirloom Sweet Banana is an ideal sweet pepper for the California home garden; it is a prolific producer of long, slender green to yellow to orange to red long fruits that are tasty raw, fried, grilled, or made into jam or relish.

 Grow the “pimento” in the olive!
 Heirloom Sheepnose Pimento peppers produce large 4 inch by 3 inch rounded red peppers that are sweet, meaty and good for using fresh or canned.

 Avid cooks may want to grow one of the many excellent open-pollinated and heirloom sweet peppers used in Italian cooking: Italian Pepperoncini (traditional Italian pickling pepper), Golden Marconi (classic Italian multipurpose pepper), Jimmy Nardello, (traditional frying pepper), and Corno di Toro (multipurpose pepper).